Foroughmo/CogniEdu/README.md

 </p>

 ### [🔔 Proactive Alerts for On Task Management](https://github.com/Foroughmo/CogniEdu/tree/main/6_Email_Notification) <a name="Notifications"></a>
 Managing one's schedule effectively can often prove to be challenging.
-Ed sends proactive alerts to help users stay on track by extracting calendar data, formatting it into informative emails, automating the process, and securely integrating with external services via API calls and SSL for safe message transmission.
+Ed sends email notifications with optimized calendar information to help users stay on track by extracting calendar data, formatting it into informative emails, and automating the process.
+Emails are securely sent by integrating with external email servers via Simple Mail Transfer Protocol (SMTP) and Secure Sockets Layer (SSL) for safe message transmission.

 <p align="center">
 <img width="200" alt="Screenshot 2024-06-18 at 12 08 32 PM" src="https://github.com/user-attachments/assets/64b48560-ff0e-40f6-9799-2719de11e769">